Why is my WordPress Website so slow?

 If your current host is overselling their servers and your site is fighting for scraps of CPU and memory, you’ll always be playing catch-up.
 Fast hosting isn’t just about technology—it’s about providers who don’t cram too many sites onto limited resources.

-Ready for hosting built for speed?
-SantoHost provides the infrastructure your WordPress site deserves—Cloudflare CDN, HTTP/3, 10 Gbps ports, and server resources that aren’t stretched thin.
+Ready to see just how fast your website can be?
+SantoHost provides the infrastructure your WordPress or Business website deserves—Cloudflare CDN, HTTP/3, and server resources that aren’t stretched thin.
 Learn more about our WordPress hosting →